neuraloperator/neuraloperator/doc/source/theory_guide/advantages.rst

 practical benefits like resolution invariance and computational efficiency, makes them uniquely suited for the challenges of modern scientific computing.

-The key advantages—well-posedness, function representation, universal approximation, parametrized PDE solving, flexible inference, and data efficiency—work together to enable new capabilities in scientific computing that were previously impossible or computationally prohibitive.
+The key advantages (well-posedness, function representation, universal approximation, parametrized PDE solving, flexible inference, and data efficiency) work together to enable new capabilities in scientific computing that were previously impossible or computationally prohibitive.